Chun-Xian/Mailmaster/README.md

 --------------

-Synchronization is NOT immediate -- it will generally occur at whatever twice the value of UPDATE_MINUTES is set to at the top of Code.gs.
+Synchronization is NOT immediate -- it will generally occur at whatever twice the value of UPDATE_MINUTES (around 10 minutes) is set to at the top of Code.gs.

 (Note that Google only allows certain values for UPDATE_MINUTES;
  It can also be 5 or 10)